NeuralDataMind/LeetCode-/README.md

 # Leet Code

 The solution are in python
-All.solution are latest and updated ones
+All solution are latest and updated ones